-5 Ways to Get Your Customers Talking
+6 Simple Ways to Get Your Customers Talking

-5) Surprise them – I like to think I saved the best for last – few things get people talking faster than surprising them.
+6) Surprise them – I like to think I saved the best for last – few things get people talking faster than surprising them.
 This can include doing something that was out of the blue and much appreciated to just giving them more than they bargained for.
 I remember a PR firm that was pitching me some business and the account rep showed up to meet with an apple pie (I’m still talking about it.)
 I once worked with a financial planner that hired a mobile auto detail firm to detail his customer’s cars during their annual review – that created some buzz.

-Bottom line of course is that you’ve got to do good work, do something that somebody appreciates, and create an experience worth talking about, but then, prime the pump and leverage all that greatness.
+The bottom line of course is that you’ve got to do good work, do something that somebody appreciates, and create an experience worth talking about, but then, prime the pump and leverage all that greatness.